Munyua123/Jambodrop.app/README.md

 **POST request**
 We first create our first button that will have an eventListeber that will help in the creation of the Products.
+The post request will help the sellers to be able to create a new product, and it will allow the customers in creating their reviews.

+The procedure for a POST request is you first create your fetch request, followed by telling the server that its a post request by putting a method post, you then add headers and body that will turn your input into a JSON, you then add a promise response.

+**PATCH request**
+This requests alert the server to update something.
+In our web application we are updating the number of stocks available, for a patch request we have to specify the ID so that our server knows what we want to change.

+We added an update button to each product so that when it is pressed it will reduce for that specific card.

+**DELETE request**
+As the name suggests this request alerts the server to permenently.
+For this request you also have to specify the id to tell the server which to delete specifically.